 - students in receipt of a Student Support Fund in their final academic year 2020-21

 - students in receipt of DWP benefits.

-Please email Helen Abrahams, Student Advice Manager on firstname.lastname@example.org if you wish to be considered for this.
+Please email Helen Abrahams, Student Advice Manager on firstname.lastname@example.org by 22 December if you wish to be considered for this.
 Please explain your circumstances when applying and supply your student number and full contact details.

 Thank you to tempest-graduations.co.uk for this generous offer.

 If you are experiencing financial difficulties or you have questions about student finance or bank accounts after graduation, please contact Student Advice.

 We have a limited number of special offers on parking at Regency Square (£17.50 for 24 hours).
 These will be given out on a first come first served basis; please take your parking entry ticket to the Brighton Centre Information Desk for validation.
 If you are using a hotel car park please check their arrangements as they may use the council car parks which are particularly full at this time of year.